Campus Store Credit and Textbook Credit FAQ

 I need to assist someone.
 What do I need to do?

 Perhaps you need to obtain a quote for course materials to use as documentation, or to locate the ISBN numbers of textbooks to purchase them in a different format.
 You can obtain a quote without entering the personally identifying information of the person to whom you are providing assistance, though you will need course names and sections.
-Either visit the website or call the 24/7 MBS Direct customer service line at 1-800-325-3252 to obtain a textbook quote on behalf of another person.
+Visit the BNC Virtual Contact Us page to call or email a customer service representative to obtain a textbook quote on behalf of another person.

 I need Campus Store Credit and am a veteran or use third-party resources.
 What do I need to do?